 - Allow it to absorb and air dry the seats completely before using the seats again.

-Cloth also known as fabric car seats is comfortable and breathable but is also a magnet for dust, allergens, and stains.
+Fabric car seats also known as cloth car seats are comfortable and breathable but are also a magnet for dust, allergens, and stains.

 What Do You Need To Clean Cloth Car Seats?

-- An upholstery cleaner or mild soap solution
+- A pH-neutral upholstery cleaner or mild soap solution

 - Soft brush or sponge